 But barking is not the only way that we can see an animal is stressed.

 Creatures feel fear and have a stress response.
 This we know.
 When something makes us feel afraid, our bodies have surprisingly similar responses as a dog’s.
 Adrenaline is produced.
 Our heart rate increases.
 Our brains become less capable of making choices as our fight-or-flight response kicks in.
-Once the brain says, “hey I don’t like this!” the thalamus gives us a shot of hormones that set us off on a very typical “stress pathway”.
+Once the brain says, ‘hey I don’t like this!’ the thalamus gives us a shot of hormones that set us off on a very typical “stress pathway”.
 Ever tried to reason with someone who’s red in the face?
 Ever tried to get your dog back under control when they’re barking at a stranger?
 You’ll know how hard it is to overcome the stress response.
+It’s not that they’re not listening; it’s that they can’t listen.

-What normally happens in a dog’s day is that they meet a series of stress-inducing triggers.
-If you’ve socialised them and introduced them to these triggers when they are young, they will most probably learn that these things are nothing to be afraid of.
+What normally happens in a dog’s ordinary day is that they meet a series of stress-inducing triggers.
+If you’ve socialised them well and habituated them to these triggers when they are young, they will most probably learn that these things are nothing to be afraid of.
 If you don’t, you’ve got an uphill battle to show them that a strange man in a hat is nothing to be afraid of.
-When we adopt an adult dog, we have no idea what they have been socialised with and what is a trigger.
+When we adopt an adult dog, we have no idea what they have been socialised with and what is a trigger that sets off that stress response.

 For the most part, our dogs meet an unfamiliar trigger and then they move on.
 They may growl, show their teeth, snap or bark at it as they attempt to “fight” the trigger, or they may run away to a safe distance and hide if they are in “flight” mode.
 The other week, someone dropped a sack of fertiliser by the side of the field.
 Heston did both of these things: he stood, he stared, his hackles went up, he growled.
 The thing didn’t move.
 He went a little closer and growled more in case it hadn’t heard him.
 Then he barked at it.
 It didn’t care.
 He went closer, barked and then backed off.
 He did this progressively, getting gradually closer until he’d decided that it was nothing to be scared of, barking, retreating, barking, retreating.

 When we start down the stress response pathway, adrenaline is produced to help us run or fight.
 Cortisol is also produced.
 This is important and we’ll come back to it later.
 Normal responses to stress include avoidance (not looking at it, backing off, seeking shelter) defense aggression (growling, snapping, barking) looking for contact with humans or other animals for reassurance (hiding between your legs, often!) seeking attention from a bonded human or animal.
 When dogs can’t escape or attack, you will see other behaviours too.
 Lip-licking, flat ears, tense faces, panting, low body posture, seeking escape, slow movements.
-They’ll be reluctant to take a treat (which has implications for positive training and counter conditioning to overcome the response)
+They may be reluctant to take a treat or they may snatch when they normally wouldn’t.
+This clearly has implications for positive training and counter-conditioning to overcome the response.

 Normally, the trigger goes away and the situation returns to normal.
-The body stops making stress hormones and within 70-110 minutes, most of those hormones have dissipated.
+The body stops making stress hormones and within minutes to hours, most of those hormones have dissipated.
 The dog learns to tolerate these small events and episodes.
 Cats in the garden, postal workers, teams of cyclists going past… they’re strange and unfamiliar events and your dog will have periods between them to recover.

 But what we do with a shelter dog is take an unfamiliar dog and give it a short, sharp shock of everything we know to be stressful.
 We take a dog who is already stressed.
 Even two weeks in the shelter is enough to have long-lasting consequences on the stress hormones and body, especially if they have been kept on their own.